The Cultural Role of War Songs in Celtic Society

 The Training and Status of Bards

-Becoming a full‑fledged bard required a apprenticeship of up to twelve years.
+Becoming a full‑fledged bard required an apprenticeship of up to twelve years.
 Students learned complex metrical rules, hundreds of story cycles, and the proper performance techniques – including musical accompaniment on the harp or lyre.
 A bard of the highest rank (an ollamh) was equal in status to a king and could criticise a ruler in verse without fear of reprisal.
 Because oral tradition was the only record, bards held immense power: they controlled reputation and memory.
 A well‑composed satire could ruin a chieftain’s standing, while a praise poem could secure his legacy for centuries.
+This power was codified in the Brehon Laws, which specified fines for satirizing a noble and punishments for a bard who refused to compose a praise poem when requested.

 Techniques of Oral Transmission